-Virginia Rep. Riggleman, Who Presided Over Same-Sex Wedding, Loses Republican Primary
+Virginia Rep. Riggleman, Who Officiated Same-Sex Wedding, Loses Republican Primary

 Republican Rep. Denver Riggleman, who received blowback from some members of his party after officiating the same-sex wedding last year of former campaign volunteers, has lost the GOP nomination for his central Virginia seat.